- Ectropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.

 - Most cases of entropion are due to relaxation of the tissues of the eyelid as a result of aging.
 Some cases lead to from scarring of the eyelid caused by chemical and thermal burns, trauma, skin cancers, or previous eyelid surgery.
-Rarely Ectropion can be present at birth if the eyelids do not form well.
+Rarely Ectropion can be present at birth if the eyelids do not form suitably.

 Classification of Ectropion

 - Treatment: lateral canthoplasty, full thickness pentagonal wedge resection